ghenriquec/ghenriquec/README.md

 ## 💻 About me
 My name is Guilherme Henrique, I'm 18 years old.
 I graduated from technical high school and am currently studying software engineering at PUC-MINAS.

-- 🌱 I am currently learning more about JavaScript, React and NodeJS
+- 🌱 I am currently learning more about Java, AngularJs and SQL
-- 👯 I'm looking to collaborate on React projects
+- 👯 I'm looking to collaborate on Java projects
-- 🤔 I'm looking for help with C#
+- 🤔 I'm looking for help with Java
-- 💬 Ask me about JavaScript or anything tech related.
+- 💬 Ask me about Java or anything tech related.
 - ⚡ Fun fact: I'm very excited about any project and I'm listening to music all the time
 - 📫 How to reach me:
   <div>